ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 }
 ```

-And the equivalent code in Rust, using [iterators](https://doc.rust-lang.org/std/iter/trait.Iterator.html):
+And the equivalent code in Rust, using an [iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html):
 ```rust
 let squares: Vec<_> = (0..10).map(|i| i * i).collect();
 ```

-As you can see, Rust provides high level concepts with ergonomic interfaces, but is still highly performant.
+As you can see, Rust provides high level concepts with ergonomic interfaces.
+It does this while still being highly performant.

 #### **The Rust Ecosystem**

-Rust has become larger than just a language, it has a large ecosystem supporting it.
+Rust has become larger than just a language, it has a large ecosystem and community supporting it.

-You can manage multiple installations and easily switch between stable, beta, and nightly compilers with [rustup](https://rustup.rs/).
+Rust provides [rustup](https://rustup.rs/), an official language installer.
+It allows you can manage multiple installations and easily switch between stable, beta, and nightly compilers.
 It also makes cross compiling between multiple platforms simpler.

 Rust also provides [cargo](https://doc.rust-lang.org/cargo/), a tool for managing a Rust packages dependencies, running tests, generating documentation, compiling your package.
 Rust packages or "crates" created with cargo can be published to [crates.io](https://crates.io/) and made available for use by anyone.
 There are currently almost 50,000 available crates, and over 3.5 Billion downloads!
 Any library published to crates.io will have its documentation automatically built and published to [docs.rs](https://github.com/rust-lang/rustup).